 This Disclosure Statement confirms that FinDev Canada's investments are managed in alignment with the Impact Principles.
-Total assets under management in alignment with the Impact Principles are USD\$ 312 million as of December 31, 2021.
+Total assets under management in alignment with the Impact Principles are USD\$ 546 million as of December 31, 2022.

-In 2021, BlueMark, a Tideline company and a leading provider of impact verification services, performed an independent verification of our Disclosure Statement.
-Guided by their findings, we have continued our efforts to align FinDev Canada's policies, procedures, and practice with the highest standards of the Impact Principles.
+In 2021, BlueMark, a Tideline company and a leading provider of impact verification services, performed an independent verification of our Disclosure Statement and provided recommendations to further align with the highest standards.
+Guided by this, we have continued our efforts to further improve FinDev Canada's procedures and practices on Impact Management.